-The Shire Horse: Size, weight & special features of the horse breed
+The Shire Horse: Size, Weight & Special Characteristics of the Breed

-The Shire Horse, a massive cold blood from England, impresses with its size and gentle nature.
+The Shire Horse, the largest horse breed from England, impresses with its size and gentle nature.
 Originally bred for hard work, it is now a popular leisure and show horse.
-With its muscular build and calm character, it needs plenty of space and care.

 Contents